Nokia expected to suspend dividend; all eyes on Lumia growth

 Many see the new Lumia 820 and 920, which use the latest Windows Phone 8 software, as make-or-break models for Nokia.

-The products come in vivid colors and are equipped with high-resolution cameras.
+The products come in vivid colours and are equipped with high-resolution cameras.
 They earned mostly positive reviews from gadget critics but sales have been hit by supply problems, with industry sources citing a shortage of chips.

 While recent sales of less sophisticated "feature phones" such as the Asha model have been stronger than many expected, analysts say the company's long-term survival depends on the success of higher-margin smartphones.